niveousswan/Gary-Brisbane-13240-T1-2026/week02.md

 ### 3. Challenges and Problem Solving

-Classical ciphers such as Caesar and substitution ciphers are easy to understand but not secure, as they can be broken using frequency analysis.
-In contrast, the One-Time Pad is theoretically unbreakable if used correctly, because it uses a truly random key that is as long as the message.
-However, the One-Time Pad is difficult to use in practice because it requires secure key distribution.
+Ciphers such as Caesar and substitution are easy to learn, but they are not strong in terms of security.
+They can usually be cracked by looking at patterns in the letters, such as frequency.
+On the other hand, the One-Time Pad is theoretically impossible to break if it is used correctly, since it relies on a completely random key of the same length as the message.
+The main problem is that it is not practical, because distributing and storing the key securely is very challenging.

 ---